Drapers' Company Junior Research Fellow, Pembroke College

 - Postdoctoral Research Fellow

 Elephants are charismatic megafauna, with a unique cultural significance to humans.
-And they're also my study system.
+They're also my study system.
 I'm interested in how elephants relate to their social, physical and human environment.

 My current research focuses on male African elephants.
-Males are possibly less well-understood that females, but understanding them better could be key to conservation of the species.
-Particularly because males may be more likely to be involved in human-elephant conflict.
-I'll be looking into male sociality, relatedness, vocalisations and other characteristics with the aim of informing conservation strategies.
+Males are possibly less well-understood that females, but understanding them better could be key to conservation of the species because males are be more likely to be involved in human-elephant conflict.
+I investigate patterns of male sociality, relatedness, vocalisations and physical characteristics with the aim of informing both our knowledge of ecology and conservation strategies.
 Please see my website for more details.

 Chapman S.N., Mumby H.S., Crawley J.A.H., Mar K.U., Htut W., Thura Soe A., Aung H.H. and Lummaa V. How big is it really?
 Assessing the efficacy of indirect estimates of body size in Asian elephants.
 Accepted in PLOS ONE.